-Where do you connect the B+ wire and what colour is B+?
+Where do you connect the B+ wire, and what color is B+?

 B+ (well done)

-B+ is not a grade but an identification to the use of a connecting wire on an android headunit install.
+B+ is not a grade but an identification of the use of a connecting wire on an Android headunit install.
 B+ is short for Battery + or Battery Positive.

-B+ or Battery +, BATT12V, BATT-12V, LIVE, also known as permanent live, battery backup or memory live.
-These wires are all there to achieve one thing.
-That is to supply a permanent 12v live feed to a device in the car.
-The B+ should continue to be live even if the key is removed from the ignition and the car locked and alarm set.
+B+ or Battery +, BATT12V, BATT-12V, LIVE, also known as permanent live, battery backup, or memory live.
+These wires are all there to achieve one thing: to supply a permanent 12v live feed to a device in the car.
+The B+ should continue to live even if the key is removed from the ignition, the car is locked, and the alarm is set.

-To identify the BATT+ wire on an ISO lead, very often a YELLOW cable is used.
-Not all vehicle manufacturers use the ISP colours.
-But the patch leads, CONNECTS2, leads and universal fit android headunit leads should be YELLOW for B+.
+Very often, a YELLOW cable is used to identify the BATT+ wire on an ISO lead.
+Not all vehicle manufacturers use the ISP colors.
+But the patch leads, CONNECTS2, and universal fit Android headunit leads should be YELLOW for B+.

-A permanent live (B+) is used for things like powering the alarm system or keeping the remote central locking ready to listen for its plip.
-The use in an android headunit is to keep memory refreshed.
-Particularly useful for the fast boot models.
-Without a permanent live (memory live or battery backup) they would have to start cold each time and miss the fast boot.
-A permanent live (B+) connection makes the power available to your android headunit before the key is turned in the ignition.
+A permanent live (B+) is used to power the alarm system or keep the remote central locking ready to listen for its plip.
+The use of an android headunit is to keep memory refreshed and is particularly useful for the fast boot models.
+Without a permanent live (memory live or battery backup), they would have to start cold each time and miss the fast boot.
+A permanent live (B+) connection makes the power available to your Android headunit before the key is turned in the ignition.
 See our ACC wire post to complete the ISO power pair.

 Where is the B+ wire?

-The B+ wire is often found on the ISO power plug in position A4 and coloured Yellow.
-You can identify the B+ wire or even a alternative candidate to use as a B+ wire by finding a circuit that is live even with the key removed from the ignition.
+The B+ wire is often found on the ISO power plug in position A4 and is colored Yellow.
+You can identify the B+ wire or an alternative candidate to use as a B+ wire by finding a live circuit even with the key removed from the ignition.
 If you need to install a new B+ because your car doesn’t have one suitable, then picking up a feed from the vehicle battery + terminal is the place to go.

-Custom B+ installation is quite common if you need to draw much more power than the original factory radio did.
-Usually an amplifier would have a heavy gauge custom fused feed to the battery terminal to give the B+ wire needed.
+Custom B+ installation is common if you need to draw much more power than the original factory radio.
+Usually, an amplifier would have a heavy gauge custom fused feed to the battery terminal to give the B+ wire needed.

-B+ is also called Battery Live, Battery Positive, Yellow Wire, BATT, BATT-12V or anything that would indicate it is connected to the car battery directly.
+B+ is also called Battery Live, Battery Positive, Yellow Wire, BATT, BATT-12V, or anything that indicates it is directly connected to the car battery.

-Some vehicle manufacturers use plugs and sockets that look like ISO standard and they fit standard ISO plugs.
+Some vehicle manufacturers use plugs and sockets that look like ISO standards and fit standard ISO plugs.
 But the wiring for ACC and B+ may not follow the standard ‘key in the ignition’ and direct battery routine.
-This is due to computer control of the power in the car and B+ wire may not behave the way you expect it for some models such as later Volkswagen Group cars, Peugeot 106, Vauxhall Astra, Citroën C3 and some JCB tractors.
-Adaptors are available to modify this out of band behaviour for B+ in these situations (a yellow flying lead is often used).
+This is due to computer control of the power in the car, and B+ wire may not behave the way you expect it for some models, such as later Volkswagen Group cars, Peugeot 106, Vauxhall Astra, Citroën C3, and some JCB tractors.
+Adaptors can modify this out-of-band behavior for B+ in these situations (a yellow flying lead is often used).